ncoghlan/misc/notes/python3/questions_and_answers.rst

-incompatible changes that more obviously benefit future users of the language than they do current users, so existing users (especially library and framework developers) are being asked to devote time and effort to a transition that may not benefit them directly for years to come.
+incompatible changes that more obviously benefit future users of the language than they do current users, so existing users (especially library and framework developers) are being asked to devote time and effort to a transition that will cost them more in time and energy than it will save them for years to come.

 Since I've seen variants of these questions several times over the years, I now keep this as an intermittently updated record of my thoughts on the